 These 3 steps create hope.
 These 3 steps provide support.
 These 3 steps save lives.

-At E-Therapy, we recognize the importance of putting the right tools and resources in front of those who are in positions of influence and impact.
+At E-Therapy platform, we recognize the importance of putting the right tools and resources in front of those who are in positions of influence and impact.
 That is why we are passionate about helping those who so tirelessly help others day after day.
 Teachers have incredibly important and incredibly challenging jobs yet they possess great opportunities to recognize youth who may be struggling.
 Is it their responsibility to single handedly “fix” the mental health epidemic?
 No, it is not.

 A comprehensive, community effort is needed.